biblius/hextacy/README.md

     Run migrations via

     ```bash
-    alx m run
+    xtc m run
     ```

-    Give yourself a pat on the back since you've made it this far and optionally check out all the commands with `alx -h`.
+    Give yourself a pat on the back since you've made it this far and optionally check out all the commands with `xtc -h`.

     Run the server with